 The Townhouse, owned by the Charm-Long Family, has been designed in the historic neighborhood of Neve Tzedek, Tel-Aviv, as an addition to an existing old house originally built at the beginning of the last century.

-A townhouse in every aspect, it is built on a 190 sqm lot, within a dense urban fabric, consisting three floors above street level and a basement, at a total built area of 320 sqm.
+Nestled on a 190 sqm (2,045 sqft) lot, this townhouse proudly stands within a bustling urban backdrop.
+Spanning three stories and a basement, it boasts a total area of 320 sqm (3,444 sqft).

 Photography courtesy of MGA